 You can start from the bundled replication-receiver user and configure this user’s access rights to match your situation

-The replication user or Agent User Id should also not be the admin user, but a user who can only see content that is supposed to be replicated.
+The replication user or Agent User Id also must not be the admin user, but a user who can only see content that is replicated.
 The replication user is used to collect the content to be replicated on the author system before it is sent to the publisher.

 AEM 6 introduces the new Operations Dashboard, aimed at aiding system operators troubleshoot problems and monitor the health of an instance.

 The dashboard also comes with a collection of security health checks.
 It is recommended you check the status of all the security health checks before going live with your production instance.
 For more information, consult the Operations Dashboard documentation.

 All example content and users (for example, the Geometrixx project and its components) should be uninstalled and deleted completely on a productive system before making it publicly accessible.

 We.Retail applications are removed if this instance is running in Production Ready Mode.
 If this scenario is not the case, you can uninstall the sample content by going to Package Manager, then searching for, and uninstalling, all